eginer/quantum_package/INSTALL.rst

 sets all the environment variables required for the normal operation of the *Quantum Package*.

-Running this script will also tell you which external dependencies need to be installed.
+Running this script will also tell you which external dependencies are missing and need to be installed.

 Then, source the :file:`quantum_package.rc` file in your current shell before installing the dependencies.